Orbitonjs/orbitonjs.github.io/src/docs/how-to-guides/contributing.md

 For linting Orbiton Uses Eslint.

-> Remember before submitting a pull request you must run the following commands and mmak sure you don’t meet any error
+> Remember before submitting a pull request you must run the following commands and make sure you don’t meet any error

 ```sh
 yarn run lint